nkarasiak/MuseoToolBox/examples/crossValidation/README.txt

-.. _crossvalidationTools:
+.. _crossvalidation:

-Cross-Validation Tools
+Cross-Validation
 ------------------------

-Examples related to the :mod:`museotoolbox.crossValidationTools` module.
+Examples related to the :mod:`museotoolbox.crossValidation` module.